nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 People, Skills and Culture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Machine learning needs a culture where experimentation is allowed.
 When you start with machine learning you and your organization need to build up knowledge and experience.
-Failure will happen and must be allowed.
+Failure is going to happen and must be allowed.
 Fail hard and fail fast.
 Take risks.
 However your organization culture should be open to such a risk based approach.
-IT projects in general fail often so doing an innovative IT project using machine learning will be a risk that must be able to cope with.
+IT projects in general fail often, so doing an innovative IT project using machine learning is a risk that must be able to cope with.

 To make a shift to a new innovative experimental culture make sure you have different types of people directly and indirectly involved in the machine learning project.
 Also make use of good temporary independent consultants.
 So consultants that have also a mind set of taking risks and have an innovative mindset.
 Using consultants for machine learning of companies who sell machine learning solutions as cloud offering do have the risk that needed flexibility in an early stage is lost.
 Also to be free on various choices make sure you are not forced into a closed machine learning SaaS solution too soon.
 Since skilled people on machine learning with the exact knowledge and experience are not available you should use creative developers.
 Developers (not programmers) who are keen on experimenting using various open source software packages to solve new problems.